 The Joining In Awards recognise a commitment to Scouting.
 They celebrate Cub Scouts participating in a Balanced Programme over a period of time.
 They are awarded on the anniversary of the young person joining Scouting.

-The Challenges complement the Balanced Programme.
-These have been developed to extend Cub Scouts’ skills and experience in a particular area.
-The Challenge badges are hexagonal and are worn on the chest.
+The Challenges have been developed to extend Cubs’ skills and experience in a particular area.
+The Challenge badges are hexagonal and worn on the chest.

 Activity Badges are optional, but they provide an opportunity to reward a young person who has taken part in an activity over a period of time.
 They should raise interest and extend a young person’s skills throughout their time in Scouting.
-They are worn on the arm.
+Cub Scout Activity Badges are round and red and worn on the sleeve.

 Staged Activity Badges

-In addition to the Cub Scout Activity Badges, there are a range of staged Activity Badges across all the Sections, which gives a young person the opportunity to develop an area of interest throughout their time in Scouting from 6 – 18.
+There are also a series of staged Activity Badges, which gives a young person the opportunity to develop an area of interest throughout their time in Scouting.
+These can be worn in Beavers, Cubs and Scouts.

 Chief Scout’s Silver Award